Course and Test Requirements

 If you are a transfer student with fewer than 26 transferable credits:

-An ACT/SAT score is not required for your 2021 or 2022 application.
+An ACT/SAT score is not required for applicants through the fall 2027 term.
 You can choose to send us your ACT/SAT score(s) if you would like us to review them as part of your application.

 Our Golden Gopher Application will ask whether you'd like your ACT/SAT score considered during review of your application.
 If you answer "Yes," we will include a test score as part of your application checklist and you will be required to send us a test score (ACT code: 2156, SAT code: 6874).
 If you answer "No," we will not review your ACT/SAT score(s) as part of your application, even if you have already sent them to us.